Leadpages Review: Is It Still the Best Landing Page Creator Around?

 Once the recipient clicks on that link, they are instantly registered.
 They won't be required to enter additional information.
 This is especially useful for webinar registration and the like.

-The rationale behind this one is build a text list.
+The rationale behind this one is to build a text list.
 So, instead of just collecting email addresses, you can get people on a list with their phone numbers.
-This could be incredibly valuable especially with the younger generation that is more likely to text than email.
+This could be incredibly valuable, especially with the younger generation that is more likely to text than email.

 How to use Leadpages